AdobeDocs/campaign-standard.en/help/channels/using/testing-transactional-message.md

    >[!NOTE]
    >
-   >You can also enter the information relating to the profile table.
+   >If you enriched your message, you can also enter information relating to another table, such as **[!UICONTROL Profile]**.
 See [Enriching the event](../../channels/using/configuring-transactional-event.md#enriching-the-transactional-message-content) and [Personalizing a transactional message](../../channels/using/editing-transactional-message.md#personalizing-a-transactional-message).

 1. Once created, the test profile will be pre-specified in the transactional message.
 Click the **[!UICONTROL Test profiles]** block of the message to check the target of your proof.